 Similar risks apply to any of our other product candidates that may be eligible for a priority review voucher.
-For example, the FDA has accepted the filing of our NDA for the approval of BCV as a medical countermeasure for smallpox.
-The 21st Century
+For example, in connection with the marketing approval for TEMBEXA, the FDA has determined that TEMBEXA is not eligible for a material threat medical countermeasure priority review voucher.